 As always, there are many actions we can control and take immediately that can have a major impact on our health.
 Here are several that can improve your resilience and increase the probability of an infection being mild.
 Remember to work with your personal medical team to reduce your risk of contracting COVID-19.
-If you don’t currently have a personal medical team, check out our Mini-Vitality Membership program.

 1. Avoid all non-essential travel and non-essential meetings.

 2. Improve the quality of your diet by removing added sugars, white flours, and pasta.

 A high sugar diet dumps a lot of glucose into your bloodstream, which decreases your immune cells’ ability to protect you from illness.
 Focus on vegetables and meat (legumes and gluten-free grains for vegetarians and vegans) and get rid of sweet desserts.

 3. Get enough sleep, preferably 7 to 9 hours.
 Sleep is vital to keeping immune cells ready to fight viral infections.
 Sleep deprivation suppresses your immune system’s innate ability to act as the first line of defense.
 (More to come regarding how Melatonin levels protect our body.)

 4. Wash your hands with soap and water vigorously for 20 seconds.
 Avoid shaking hands to minimize the spread of the virus.
 I recently saw a great infographic that said: “Wash your hands like you have just chopped hot peppers and are about to put in your contacts.”

 5. Monitor your temperature.
 If it is above 100 degrees F. (37.7 Celsius) self-quarantine for 14 days.

 Stay home if you become ill.
 If you develop a cough, sore throat, or shortness of breath, do not go to work or frequent public places, which will spread illness, perhaps to an at-risk individual for whom an infection could be deadly.